Wake Forest Mardi Gras

 Contests for Best Baby, Best Decorated Vehicle (wagon, cart, bicycle or stroller) and Most Festive Family will be held at 12:30 pm in front of the flagpoles in Centennial Plaza.
 Anyone may enter.

-The always-popular Bubblegum Blowing Contest will take place at 3 pm in Jones Plaza (corner of S. White Street and Jones Avenue).
+The always-popular Bubblegum Blowing Contest (youth and adult winner for biggest bubblegum bubble) will take place at 2 pm in Jones Plaza (corner of S. White Street and Jones Avenue).

 Downtown Merchant Specials